 Only Norwegian Encore has a dining venue reserved exclusively for suite passengers, while Sky Princess and Carnival Panorama each have a dining venue dedicated to Chef's Table experiences.

 When it comes to outdoor fun, Norwegian Encore and Carnival Panorama lead the way with plenty of top deck action.
 Whereas all of it is free on Panorama, most of the action on Encore comes with a surcharge.
 Panorama, for instance, has the SkyRide, SkyCourse ropes course, SportSquare recreation area and a mini-golf course, all of which are free to use.
 Encore has a large and thrilling electric go-kart race track as well as a day-to-night, Atlantis-themed laser tag arena.
 Both cost money to use and require advance reservations.

 With that said, both Encore and Panorama have complimentary water parks with water slides; Encore, additionally, has a kids water park.
 Both also have two swimming pools, while Encore has a third for the exclusive use of suite passengers and Panorama has a third that can only be used by cruisers staying in Havana Cabanas.

-Sky Princess, meanwhile, offers a traditional basketball/volleyball sports court and a small mini-golf course, along with three pool options including one for adults 18 and older.
+Sky Princess, meanwhile, offers a traditional basketball/volleyball/pickleball sports court and a small mini-golf course, along with four pool options including one for adults 18 and older.
 Another adults-only area, the Sanctuary, comes with plusher loungers -- and a surcharge.